-I really love pancakes and so do my kids, so a healthier version like these easy protein pancakes with oats was a MUST!
-You are just going to love them because they can be made in 10 minutes with only a few simple ingredients like oats, eggs, banana and protein powder.
+I love pancakes and so do my kids, so a healthier version like these easy protein pancakes with oats was a MUST!
+You are just going to love them because they can be made in 10 minutes with only a few simple ingredients like oats, eggs, bananas, and protein powder.
 They are also gluten free and contain no refined flour and no refined sugar.

 Plus they come out super fluffy and loaded with flavor.
-All important elements of great pancakes like these Simple Almond Flour Pancakes that are also low carb and gluten free.
+All important elements of great pancakes like these Simple Almond Flour Pancakes that are also low carb and gluten-free.

 Ingredients in protein pancakes with banana